tombensve/APS/APS-Network/APSHazelcastConfigService/docs/src/APSHazelcastConfigService.md

 # APS Hazelcast Configuration Service

 This service deliver a populated Hazelcast Config object.
 It provides APS configurations mimicing many of the Hazelcast configuration objects.
 The APS configurations can be edited with the APS configuration admin web (http://host:port/apsadminweb, select "Configuration" tab, then Network/Hazelcast).

-Multiple named configuration instances can be defined and in the service and instance is looked up using the name.
+Multiple named configuration instances can be defined and in the service an instance is looked up using the name.

 All APS Hazelcast configurations are configuration environment specific!